Sacramento Dentistry Group

 Both work.
 The differences are in daily life and case suitability.

-- Appearance.
-Invisalign is nearly invisible.
+• Appearance.
+Clear aligners are nearly invisible.
 Braces are not.
 For adults in professional roles, this alone is often the deciding factor.

-- Removability.
-Invisalign comes out for eating and cleaning.
+• Removability.
+Aligners come out for eating and cleaning.
 Braces do not, which means certain foods are off limits and oral hygiene takes more work.

-- Comfort.
-Invisalign has no sharp brackets or wires.
+• Comfort.
+Aligners have no sharp brackets or wires.
 There is some pressure when you change trays but almost no soft tissue irritation.

-- Visit frequency.
-Invisalign typically needs checkups every six to ten weeks.
+• Visit frequency.
+Clear aligner treatment typically needs checkups every six to ten weeks.
 Braces usually need adjustments every four to six weeks.

-- Complexity ceiling.
+• Complexity ceiling.
 Braces can handle anything an orthodontist can do.
-Invisalign handles the large majority of adult cases well but has a higher ceiling of complexity for a few specific movements.
+Clear aligners handle the large majority of adult cases well but have a higher ceiling of complexity for a few specific movements.

-- Treatment time.
-For comparable cases, Invisalign and braces finish in similar timeframes.
-Minor cases can be faster with Invisalign.
+• Treatment time.
+For comparable cases, aligners and braces finish in similar timeframes.
+Minor cases can be faster with aligners.

 Why we do not support mail order aligners